 Death On the High Seas Act (DOHSA)

 When a seaman dies because of an employer’s negligence or because of an unseaworthy vessel, the worker’s family may file for benefits under the Death On the High Seas Act (DOHSA).
-A DOHSA suit must be filed within three years from the date of the seaman’s death.

 Longshore and Harbor Workers’ Compensation Act

-This law provides federal compensation protection to harbor, port, and shipyard workers who are injured, regardless of who is at fault.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) provides federal compensation protection to harbor, port, and shipyard workers who are injured, regardless of who is at fault.

 Why Hire a Maritime Lawyer?

+Maritime law is a highly specialized field.
+Only an experienced maritime lawyer has the knowledge and expertise required to ensure your case is handled properly.
 Whether you were injured on a cruise or lost a loved one who was working out at sea, you may have a maritime case.
-Find out for sure by contacting our experienced maritime attorneys at 800-836-5830.
+Find out your options by contacting Schechter, Shaffer & Harris at 800-836-5830.